 Finally, paste the generated keys in the wp-config.php file.
 The three steps are described below in greater detail.

-Step 1: Generate the keys by visiting this web link.
-A set of randomized variables will appear on your screen.
+Step 1: Generate the keys by visiting this weblink.
+You will see a set of randomized variables on your screen.

 You don’t need to understand what you see, just copy the values on your screen.
-They are meant to be pasted in your wp-config.php file.
+Then, paste them into your wp-config.php file.

 Step 2: This step will teach you how to access the wp-config.php file.
-You can find it in the root of your WordPress directory.
-Information found in the wp-config.php file includes database names, database host, usernames and passwords.
+The file is located in the root of your WordPress directory.

-There is a folder with name public_html at the left hand side of your screen.
+There is a folder with the name; public_html on the left-hand side of your screen.
 This is most often the folder containing your WordPress files.
-Click on it.
+Click to open it.

 Right-click on the wp-config.php file and select Edit

 Step 3: Last of all, substitute the security keys and salts with the new values you generated in step 1

 It’s that simple.
 You have successfully generated new secret keys and salts for your WordPress website.

 But note that updating your keys & salts will invalidate any user logged in to the site, forcing them to log in again.